tildearrow/furnace/doc/7-systems/powernoise.md

 # PowerNoise

-a fantasy sound chip created by StinkerB06 and jvsTSX for the Hexheld fantasy video game console.
+a fantasy sound chip created by The Beesh-Spweesh! and jvsTSX for the Hexheld fantasy video game console.

 its design employs linear-feedback shift registers (LFSR) for sound generation. this technology is used in many random number generators to produce noise, but it is also capable of producing other tones.